simonovAlexey/votingSystem/README.md

 <a href="https://github.com/simonovAlexey/votingSystem/blob/master/config/curl.md">couple curl </a> commands to test REST.

 ##### The application works with HSQLDB.
-To run it, you do not need to install any database, see resources/db
+To run it, you do not need to install any database, see: votingSystem/src/main/resources/

 -----------------------------